 In 1989, a team of biologists from the Woods Hole Oceanographic Institution first detected a strange sound emanating from the North Pacific Ocean.
 It had the repetitive cadence and other characteristics of a baleen whale call, but it came at a much higher frequency — 52 hertz — than the normal range of 15 to 25 hertz used by the region's blue whales and fin whales.
 It didn't sound like any known species.

 Researchers have been hearing the calls ever since, tracking them as the mysterious whale travels back and forth between Alaska's Aleutian Islands and waters off the California coast.
 The song has deepened slightly over the years, possibly a result of the whale maturing, but its frequency is still too high to draw a response from other whales.
 This has led to a popular fascination with the 52-hertz whale, also known as "52 Blue" and as "the loneliest whale in the world."

-A variety of theories have been floated to explain 52 Blue's odd song, including the possibility the whale is deaf.
-Whatever the cause, though, it hasn't prevented 52 Blue from feeding, since the whale has survived for at least two decades.
+Various theories have been floated to explain 52 Blue's odd song, including the possibility the whale is deaf.
+Whatever the cause, though, it hasn't prevented 52 Blue from feeding, since the whale has lived for at least two decades.
 But it has seemingly prevented social interaction or mating, leading many people to see the 52-hertz whale as a symbol for loneliness and social exclusion.
-The whale has inspired albums, children's books, Twitter accounts and tattoos, and it's also the subject of an upcoming documentary film titled "52: The Search for the Loneliest Whale in the World."
+The whale has inspired albums, children's books, Twitter accounts and tattoos, and it's the subject of an upcoming documentary film titled "52: The Search for the Loneliest Whale in the World."

 Here's a recording of the 52-hertz whale; like the blue whale above, it has been sped up for human ears: